magnussolution/magnusbilling7/wiki/en/modules/iax/iax.rst

 IAX password
 ------------

-| We did not write the description to this field.
+| The Password that will be used to authenticate in the softphone